Barefoot Boy

 Things were different in the 1960’s.
 I remember feeling so sorry for one boy.
 Maybe nowadays, teachers would look into the situation, but back then, as long as there were no obviously visible signs of abuse, they would look the other way.

 He came to school every day in the same clothes, with no shoes, even in the winter.
-Yes, it was in south Texas, but it did get really cold part of the winter, with frost on the ground, sometimes windy with sleet or freezing rain falling.
-Not good on bare feet.
+Yes, it was in south Texas, but it did get really cold part of the winter, with frost on the ground, sometimes windy with sleet or freezing rain falling. it must have been miserable, walking in that with bare feet.

 On those cold days, he wore a thin, threadbare windbreaker.
 It couldn’t have helped much with the cold.
-He had no gloves or cap, just that paper thin windbreaker.
+He had no gloves or cap, just that flimsy windbreaker.

 At lunch time, I made a point of sitting near him, since nobody else would have anything to do with him.
 I was too shy to talk, but I always smiled at him, and he would smile back.
 We never spoke, and I never learned his name.